-With the current UK welfare policy context about to change with the decision to leave the EU, there is a need for the incorporation of novel ‘participatory’ approaches to knowledge production and innovation.
-The aim is to strengthen the adaptability and resilience of farmers to manage this change and stay profitable and productive.
+With the current UK agricultural and food policy context about to change with the decision to leave the EU, there is a need for the incorporation of novel ‘participatory’ approaches to knowledge production and innovation.
+The aim of these activities is to strengthen the adaptability and resilience of farmers to manage this change and be profitable and productive.

 Facilitated farmer-led or farmer-centric innovation and research initiatives are an important tool for managing this type of radical change.
 Rural innovation activities support farm and land-based practitioner led innovation and sharing of best practice.
 This has a direct impact on food safety, animal welfare, environmental benefits and improving biodiversity.

 Three examples of our activities are provided here: